polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-weights-and-fees.md

 The Polkadot SDK provides block authors with several ways to manage access to resources and to prevent individual components of the chain from consuming too much of any single resource.
 Two of the most important mechanisms available to block authors are weights and transaction fees.

-[Weights](TODO:update-path){target=\_blank} manage the time it takes to validate a block and characterize the time it takes to execute the calls in the block’s body.
-By controlling the execution time that a block can consume, weights set limits on storage input, output, and computation.
+[Weights](TODO:update-path){target=\_blank} manage the time it takes to validate a block and characterize the time it takes to execute the calls in the block's body.
+By controlling the execution time a block can consume, weights set limits on storage input, output, and computation.

 Some of the weight allowed for a block is consumed as part of the block's initialization and finalization.
 The weight might also be used to execute mandatory inherent extrinsic calls.
 To help ensure blocks don’t consume too much execution time and prevent malicious users from overloading the system with unnecessary calls, weights are combined with transaction fees.